jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 !
 RHF TightSCF DLPNO-CCSD(T) TightPNO RIJK cc-pVTZ/JK cc-pVTZ/C
 ```
 There no need to write the orbital basis set cc-pVTZ since the cc-pVTZ detailed
 data was already written in the file h2o_o.inp.
+Of course, you also need to modify
+the parallel and memory settings to suit your computer.

 Assuming you want firstly to perform the SCF part of the double hybrid functional
 PW91B95 in Gaussian using def2TZVPP, the Gaussian keywords are